fmi-lab/sdp-2019-kn-group8-sem/README.md

 # sdp-2019-kn-group8-sem

 > **„Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.
-(Linus Torvalds)“**
+Good programmers worry about data structures and their relationships.“ (Linus Torvalds)**

 ## Resources